0xHumban/marmot-reduce/README.md

 Marmot-Reduce is a simplified distributed system inspired by the MapReduce programming model.
 It allows you to perform distributed computations across multiple clients connected to a server.
 This project is designed to be educational and fun, providing a hands-on experience with distributed systems and concurrent programming in Go.

+---

+## Follow the Adventure

+All project notes and updates are available in `notes.md`.

 ##  Features